jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Snyk-AI-Generated-Code-Security-Report-2023.md

-made at least one change in software security practices as a result of AI code completion tools, the overall percentages on this multi\-selection were on the low side.This indicates that the average organization made approximately one change.
+made at least one change in software security practices as a result of AI code completion tools, the overall percentages on this multi\-selection were on the low side.

+This indicates that the average organization made approximately one change.
 The highest percentage change was increasing security scans of 18\.4% of respondents.
 It is possible that